GoodluckH/mealq/Privacy Policy.md

 *   [Google Analytics for Firebase](https://firebase.google.com/policies/analytics)
 *   [Facebook](https://www.facebook.com/about/privacy/update/printable)

+**Data Deletion**
+If you would like to completely delete your data linked to mealq, please contact me at lixipu98@gmail.com with your username and login method (Facebook, Google, or Apple).
+I will perform the deletion in 3 business days and send a confirmation email back upon successful deletion.

 **Service Providers**

 I may employ third-party companies and individuals due to the following reasons: